Controlling collisional loss and scattering lengths of ultracold dipolar molecules with static electric fields

 Despite this, the scattering length is positive in the shielding region, with a value near 200 $a_0$ near 2.7 kV/cm.
 This arises because, in this system, the inner turning point of the adiabat for $L=0$ is near 750 $a_0$; the resulting excluded volume makes a positive contribution to the scattering length, which is larger than the negative contribution due to the long-range attraction.
 The overall value is favorable for sympathetic cooling, without being so large that the sample will enter the hydrodynamic regime at low densities.
 It is also favorable for producing a condensate that is stable (and does not collapse) over a wide range of geometries.
 Furthermore, the lack of a bound state outside the shielding barrier implies that 3-body recombination cannot occur.
-However, 3-body inelasticity (to produce separated molecules with one of them in a lower rotational state) is still possible.
+However, 3-body inelasticity (to produce separated molecules with one of them being in a lower rotational state) is still possible.